ncbui/anaconda-game/.vanillajs/progress.md

 ## Reboot 2024

 - Converted to React Native, ios app.
 App runs, but delay with controls.
 It could be related to how the engine is rendered in App component.
 Looking into: changing default gesture delay; useRef vs useState for game; forcing immediate loop update / re-render with gesture.
+Update: Fixed by using TapGestureHandler component instead of TouchOpacity.
+-